Pali: Early history

-The Theravada commentaries refer to the Pali language as "Magadhan" or the "language of Magadha".
+Theravada commentaries refer to Pali as "Magadhi Prakrit" or the "language of Magadha".
 This identification first appears in the commentaries, and may have been an attempt by Buddhists to associate themselves more closely with the Maurya Empire.

-However, only some of the Buddha's teachings were delivered in the historical territory of Magadha kingdom.
+However, only some of the Buddha's teachings were delivered in the historical territory of Magadha.
 Scholars consider it likely that he taught in several closely related dialects of Middle Indo-Aryan, which had a high degree of mutual intelligibility.

-Theravada tradition, as recorded in chronicles like the Mahavamsa, states that the Tipitaka was first committed to writing during the first century BCE.
-This move away from the previous tradition of oral preservation is described as being motivated by threats to the Sangha from famine, war, and the growing influence of the rival tradition of the Abhayagiri Vihara.
+Theravada tradition, as recorded in chronicles like the Mahāvaṃsa, states that the Tipitaka was first committed to writing during the first century BCE.
+This move away from the previous tradition of oral preservation is described as being motivated by threats to the Sangha (Buddhist community) from famine, war, and the growing influence of the rival tradition of the Abhayagiri Vihāra.
 This account is generally accepted by scholars, though there are indications that Pali had already begun to be recorded in writing by this date.
-By this point in its history, scholars consider it likely that Pali had already undergone some initial assimilation with Sanskrit, such as the conversion of the Middle-Indic bamhana to the more familiar Sanskrit brāhmana that contemporary brahmans used to identify themselves.
+By this point in its history, scholars consider it likely that Pali had already undergone some initial assimilation with Sanskrit, such as the conversion of the Middle-Indic bahmana to the more familiar Sanskrit brāhmana that contemporary brahmins used to identify themselves.

 In Sri Lanka, Pali is thought to have entered into a period of decline ending around the 4th or 5th century (as Sanskrit rose in prominence, and simultaneously, as Buddhism's adherents became a smaller portion of the subcontinent), but ultimately survived.
-The work of Buddhaghosa was largely responsible for its reemergence as an important scholarly language in Buddhist thought.
+The work of Buddhaghosa was largely responsible for the resurgence of Pali as a significant scholarly language in Buddhist thought.
 The Visuddhimagga, and the other commentaries that Buddhaghosa compiled, codified and condensed the Sinhala commentarial tradition that had been preserved and expanded in Sri Lanka since the 3rd century BCE.